DataDog/integrations-extras/harness_cloud_cost_management/README.md

 1. If you have not yet started using Harness Cloud Cost Management, [sign up][1] for a 14 day trial.

 2. Install the integration.
 3. Go to the Harness Cloud Cost Management Dashboard and connect in any of the widgets by logging in with your Harness user ID.
-This will authenticate you for all the widgets
+This authenticates you for all the widgets.

 ### Events